 However, each individual has specific health needs.
 Because of that, it is always recommended to consult a healthcare provider before taking other drugs with Ritalin.
 A doctor will be able to prescribe the most suitable drug combination treatment.

-Because Ritalin is a prescription stimulant that impacts the central nervous system, mixing the drug with other substances can negatively affect health.
+Because methylphenidate is a prescription stimulant that impacts the central nervous system, mixing the drug with other substances can negatively affect health.

 For example, drinking alcohol and taking Ritalin can put a lot of pressure on the liver.
 The hepatic organ is responsible for metabolizing both substances in the body.
 If an individual participates in heavy drinking or binge drinking while taking Ritalin, medical conditions such as liver damage could occur.